outl1ne/nova-media-hub/README.md

 - Add 'collection()' to select default collection in FormField
 - Index field
+- Style context menu to look more native
 - i18n support
 - Thumbnails for Nova (?)